dannychadburn/dannychadburn.github.io/index.md

 ---
 layout: default
-title: 'Tidy Swan | Product Owner and Content Strategist | Danny Chadburn'
+title: Tidy Swan | Product Owner and Content Strategist | Danny Chadburn
 published: true
 ---

 # Delivering your next project

-#### I'm Danny, an agile Product Owner and experienced Content Strategist providing freelance services to businesses in the UK and beyond.
+#### I'm Danny, a Product Owner, Content Strategist and Copywriter providing freelance services to businesses in the UK and beyond.

 I've honed my craft with household name brands and digital agencies, launching market-leading products and generating billions of page views.